 You’ll find the name of your current electricity or gas plan on your energy bill.

 Tip: Not sure where to find these details on your energy bills?
-For more information on how to read your energy bills, see How to find savings in your energy bills.
+For more information on how to read your energy bills.

 2. Check your average daily energy usage

 Most electricity and gas bills will also display your average daily energy usage.